padalajayanth/RURAL_INFRASTUCTURE_PMGSY/README.md

 3. Trained multiple models, selected the best one
 4. Deployed model via Watson ML as a REST API

-I also attached the orediction result in json format. i provided the ppt for this project and also uploaded the project pdf and their implemantion.
+I also attached the prediction result in json format of this ml model. i provided the ppt for this project and also uploaded the project pdf and their implemantion.